 The copywriting process

 It would be wonderful if us copywriters could just sit at our desks and do nothing but churn out page after page of brilliant writing, perfectly attuned to the target audience and exactly what our clients are looking for.
 Sadly, however, we need to do plenty of research and preparation before we even think about writing a word.

 The next step is to take a deeper dive into the audience you are writing for.
-Taking the example of an online clothing shop, let’s say that our target audience is females, aged 18-24, who live in the United Kingdom.
-How do we shape our writing to appeal to this demographic?
+Taking the example of an online clothing shop, let’s say that our target audience are females, aged 18-24, who live in the United Kingdom.
+How would we shape our writing to appeal to this demographic?

 This type of research does not only inform how we write, but also what we write about.